1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51PFdz2QfFL._SL500_.jpg)

 I wish I'd read this book in my early 20s.
 It's an invaluable guide for a complete novice like me.
-The book is focused on the UK which is a huge bonus, as I've moved to this beautiful country not long ago.
+The book is focused on the UK, which is a huge bonus, as I've moved to this beautiful country not long ago.
 For example, I didn't know about ISAs before I read this book. 😭 Must read again!

 </section>